-Pursuant to section 6(d) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
-655), and based on the record discussed above, the agency preliminarily finds that when the employer complies with the conditions of the previously granted interim order, or the conditions of the proposed variance, the working conditions of the employer's workers would be at least as safe and healthful as if the employer complied with the working conditions specified by paragraphs (e)(5), (f)(1), (g)(1)(iii), and (g)(1)(xvii) of 29 CFR 1926.803.
+Pursuant to Section 6(d) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
+655(d)), and based on the record discussed above, the agency finds that when SUNDTJV complies with the conditions of the following order, the working conditions of the workers are at least as safe and healthful as if it complied with the working conditions specified by paragraphs (e)(5), (f)(1), (g)(1)(iii), and (g)(1)(xvii) of 29 CFR 1926.803.
+Therefore, SUNDTJV must: (1) comply with the conditions listed below under "Conditions Specified for the Permanent Variance" for the period between the date of this notice and completion of the Integrated Pipeline Tunnel Project; (2) comply fully with all other applicable provisions of 29 CFR part 1926; and (3) provide a copy of this Federal Register notice to all employees affected by the conditions, including the affected employees of other employers, using the same means it used to inform these employees of the application for a

-5 Anderson HL (2002).
+&lt;sup>6 Anderson HL (2002).
 Decompression sickness during construction of the Great Belt tunnel, Denmark.
 Undersea and Hyperbaric Medicine, 29(3), pp. 172-188.

-6 Le Péchon JC, Barre P, Baud JP, Ollivier F (September 1996).
+&lt;sup>7 Le Péchon JC, Barre P, Baud JP, Ollivier F (September 1996).
 Compressed air work-French Tables 1992-operational results.
-JCLP Hyperbarie Paris, Centre Medical Subaquatique Interentreprise, Marseille: Communication a l'EUBS, pp. 1-5 (see Ex.
+JCLP Hyperbarie Paris, Centre Medical Subaquatique Interentreprise, Marseille: Communication a l'EUBS, pp. 1-5 (see Docket ID.
 OSHA-2012-0036-0005).